BREAKING

 if breaking away from your Borderline were simply a behavioral issue,

-powerful emotional and psychic underpinnings to this attraction,
+powerful emotional underpinnings to this attraction, which have

 Interestingly